wpilibsuite/frc-docs/source/docs/romi-robot/getting-to-know-romi.rst

 | PWM 1       | Right Motor              |
 +-------------+--------------------------+

-.. note:: The right motor is hardwired to spin in a backward direction when positive output is applied.
+.. note:: The right motor will rotate in a backward direction when positive output is applied.
 Thus, the corresponding motor controller needs to be inverted in robot code.

 The encoder channels are listed in the table below.